Reducing Storm Anxiety

 When it comes to disasters, if it’s not safe for you, it’s not safe for your pets.

 • Develop a Pet Disaster Preparedness Kit.
-Include:
+Include things like:

 • Food and water for at least 5 days